Print

 Instructions

-1. Place potatoes in a small pot, cover with water and bring to a boil over high heat.
+1. Cook the potatoes.
+Place potatoes in a small pot, cover with water and bring to a boil over high heat.
 Cover, turn heat down and simmer until fork tender, about 15-25 minutes depending on size.

 2. Make the Dill Sauce.
-Place water, olive oil and spinach in a blender and blend.
-Add dill, scallion, salt and pepper and blend until smooth.
+Place the water, olive oil, and spinach in a blender and blend until smooth.
+You’ll need a blender to get this to emulsify (and get creamy) .
+Add dill, scallions, salt, and pepper and blend until smooth.
 Taste, adjust salt, add more if you like and a squeeze of fresh lemon juice.
 Place in a small pot, set aside.

-3. Place seeds, salt and pepper on a small plate and mix well.
-Coat all sides of ahi with the seed/salt mixture, pressing seeds in firmly.
+3. Prep the ahi.
+Place whole fennel and coriander seeds, salt, and pepper on a small plate and mix well.
+Coat all sides of the ahi with the mixture, pressing seeds in firmly.

-5. Heat the small pot of green dill sauce over low heat, gently warming, careful not to overheat, or it may loose its vibrant color.
+5. Heat the small pot of green dill sauce over low heat, gently warming, careful not to overheat, or it may lose its vibrant color.

 6. Assemble the plates.
-Place a circle of green dill sauce in the middle of the place.
+Place a circle of warmed green dill sauce in the middle of the plate.
 Slice potatoes and place them over the green sauce.
-Slice the Ahi with a very sharp knife and place atop the potato slices.
-Garnish the plate with the diluted yogurt or sour cream, sprigs of fresh dilll and chive blossoms.
+Slice the Ahi with a very sharp knife and place it atop the potato slices.
+Garnish the plate with the diluted yogurt (see notes) or sour cream, sprigs of fresh dill, and chive blossoms.
+Serve!

 Notes

-The dill sauce can be made ahead and reheated.
+The dill sauce can be blended ahead, chilled and warmed when ready to serve.

 Nutrition